Spring Bank: History

-At the time it was formed, Spring Bank had a capital base of approximately US$224 million (NGN:34.5 billion) with total assets estimated at approximately US$988 million (NGN:152 billion).
+At the time it was formed, Spring Bank had a capital base of approximately US$224 million (NGN:34.5 billion) with total assets estimated at US$988 million (NGN:152 billion).

 Failure and liquidation

 In 2009, following an industry-wide audit of all commercial banks in the country, the Central Bank of Nigeria (CBN), the banking regulator in the country, found nine commercial banks under-capitalized and badly managed.
 Spring Bank was one of the troubled banks.
 The CBN intervened by injecting new capital to maintain solvency and appointing new management.
 On 5 August 2011 the CBN revoked the banking license of Spring Bank.

 Enterprise Bank was formed in August 2011 by taking over the assets and some of the liabilities of the now defunct Spring Bank, whose commercial banking license was revoked.
 EBL was issued a commercial banking license on 5 August 2011.
 As of January 2012, the assets of Enterprise Bank Limited are 100% owned by Asset Management Company of Nigeria (AMCON), an arm of the Federal Government of Nigeria.
 In July 2012, the Federal High Court of Nigeria, in Lagos ordered that the affairs of the defunct Spring Bank Plc be wound up, since its license had been revoked.